Wendy Allison – Director

-Wendy has been active in the field of drug policy since 2002.
-Educated in social policy and criminology with a focus on drugs at Victoria University, she began drug checking after the prohibition of “party pills” in 2008 when it became apparent that the now-illegal substance BZP was making its way into the illegal drug market after its prohibition.
+Wendy has been active in the field of drug policy since 2007.
+Educated in social policy and criminology with a focus on drugs at Victoria University, she began drug checking after the prohibition of “party pills” in 2008 when it became apparent that the now-illegal substance BZP was making its way into the illicit drug market after its prohibition.
 She started checking at music festivals in 2014.

-“I grew up in Dargaville and saw first-hand the negative impacts of drug prohibition on people’s lives – problematic use not treated for fear of arrest, criminal records destroying careers, crime peripheral to the illegal market affecting innocent families.
+“I grew up in Dargaville and saw first-hand the negative impacts of drug prohibition on people’s lives – problematic use not treated for fear of arrest, criminal records destroying careers, crime peripheral to the illicit market affecting innocent families.
 I developed an interest in drug policy and its impact on wider social issues, went to university to study it, and was horrified when I realised that the evidence shows prohibition has created more harms that it has solved.
 I strongly believe that we need a new approach, and when my involvement in event organisation showed a way that I could work directly to reduce drug-related harm, I knew I’d found my calling.

 I am a mother of an adult child.
 Being a parent has a way of focusing your view away from judging what our kids should do and refocusing it on what works to keep them safe.
 I am heartened to see that parents are often the most vocal in support of our work.
 Most children will eventually be faced with decisions about drugs, and I aim to make sure their decisions are made with the best information available.”